Pointergeist/PHC-mouse-movement-gen/README.md

 2. Receive a trial API key and documentation
 3. Integrate with your existing application

-## FAQ
+## Frequently Asked Questions (FAQ)

 - **What is Pointergeist's Human Cursor?**
-  A script to generate realistic human-like mouse cursor trajectories/ mouse movements to bypass antibots for scraping.
+  Pointergeist's Human Cursor (PHC) is a script that generates realistic human-like mouse cursor trajectories.
+It’s designed to help strength test anti-bot systems for web scraping, automation, and UX research by mimicking natural human mouse movements.

 - **Who can access the API?**
-  Contact us to request private access.
+  The API is available for private testing.
+Request access by submitting an inquiry via our [Contact Information](#contact-information).

 - **What are common use cases?**
+  - Anti-bot bypass
+  - WebScraping
+  - Automation testing
-  Anti-bot testing, automation, UX research, and more.
+  - UX research and simulation
+  - Behavioral analysis for mouse movement

-- **What anti bots are supported?**
+- **Which anti-bot systems are supported?**

-  Hcap, funcap, recap, akamai, perimeterx and datadome.
+  PHC supports bypassing the following anti-bot systems:
+  - hCaptcha
+  - FunCAPTCHA
+  - reCAPTCHA
+  - Akamai
+  - PerimeterX
+  - DataDome

-- **Is there help with integration?**
+- **Is support provided for integration?**

-  Yes, you will receive individual help to get PHC running for your use case.
+  Yes, we offer personalized assistance to help you integrate PHC into your specific use case.

-- **Will I get ongoing support after integration?**
+- **Will I receive ongoing support after integration?**

-  Ongoing support, even after successful integration is given.
+  Absolutely, we provide continuous support post-integration to address any issues and ensure optimal performance for your application.

+Have more questions?
+Reach out via our [Contact Information](#contact-information).

 ## Contact Information
 **Ready to test the Human Cursor API?
 Submit your inquiry.